 Parking ticket payments made on citations that are on appeal represent your wish to admit responsibility for the citation and will not be refunded.
 The postmark for a payment is accepted as evidence of a timely payment.

-Notice of the decision will be mailed via postal mail regardless of the outcome.
-Therefore, please provide an accurate mailing address for the appeal response.
+Notice of the decision will be mailed via postal mail or e-mail regardless of the outcome.
+Therefore, please provide an accurate mailing and e-mail address for the appeal response.
 Appeal notices will be e-mailed unless otherwise specified or if no valid e-mail address is provided.

 The following are generally invalid reasons for contesting a parking citation: